 Whilst completing her BA in Media Arts at Royal Holloway University of London (2003-2006) and atudying for her MA in Art & Media Practice at the University of Westminster (2009-2011) Alexa trained professionally as a 35mm/70mm film handler and projectionist.
 For five of those years she worked in London's Leicester square the home of UK film Premieres.
 In the face of a dwindling profession, Alexa transferred many of the skills and experience she had acquired into her artwork and later started working with 16mm (known as the artist's film gauge) which is now her preferred size of film.

-Currently Alexa is undertaking a PhD at the University of Westminster on Women in the profession of film projection.
-She is still working as a projectionist/technician/engineer and is available for freelance projection/av work and consultancy.
+Currently Alexa is still working as a projectionist/technician/engineer and is available for freelance projection/av work and consultancy.